 Stress can be beneficial and some researchers, such as Kelly McGonigal, Ph.D. in her book “The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It” argue that stress can have positive benefits.
 For example, stress may make us more alert or productive.
 However other research shows that too much stress or chronic stress can lead to consequences such as poor physical and mental health (See this page of the American Psychological Association for more information on the effects of stress on our body).
 The stress threshold for when beneficial stress becomes harmful stress will differ person by person and day by day.

 It is important for us all to learn to recognize what our signs or stress are – often we may not recognize we are stressed until that stress culminates in a short temper and irritation towards friends or family members, or body pains and headaches that seemingly “come from nowhere”.
 Often these signs tell us we have been experiencing stress and may need to focus on reducing that stress to improve physical and mental health.

 While signs of stress differ as stress is an individual response, here are some common signs of stress you may experience.

 Stress is a part of life.
 Everyone at one time or another will experience stress, and the way we know we’re stressed can be different for each of us.
-Some of us can’t sleep, others might feel physically sick.
-Most of the time a stressful thing won’t last long- we’ll figure out a solution or it just works itself out.
+Sometimes a stressful thing won’t last long- we may problem-solve, reach out to supports, or find a way to cope.
 At other times, a stressful situation can last longer and affect our ability to live our life the way we normally would.
-It’s during these times that it’s important to try out the many ways that can help us manage and overcome stressful situations (American Psychological Association).
+It’s during these times that it’s important to explore different t ways that can help us manage and overcome stressful situations (American Psychological Association).

 Below are some web-based resources with further information and resources on stress & how to handle stress in your life.